quicwg/base-drafts/draft-ietf-quic-recovery.md

 Unacknowledged packets close to the tail may have fewer than kReorderingThreshold retransmittable packets sent after them.
-Loss of such packets cannot be detected via Fast Retransmit.
+Loss of such packets cannot be detected via Packet Threshold Fast Retransmit.
 To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding retransmittable packet triggers the Early Retransmit process, as follows.

 If there are unacknowledged in-flight packets still pending, they should be marked as lost.
 To compensate for the reduced reordering resilience, the